 You pay only for the storage and I/Os that your Amazon DocumentDB cluster consumes, and you do not need to provision these resources in advance.

 Storage consumed by your Amazon DocumentDB cluster is billed per GB-month.
 Billable storage includes your data, indexes, and change stream data.
 For more information, see Amazon DocumentDB Storage.

-However, concurrent write operations whose transaction log is less than 4KB can be batched together by the Amazon DocumentDB database engine in order to optimize I/O consumption.
-Unlike traditional database engines Amazon DocumentDB never pushes modified database pages to the storage layer, resulting in further IO consumption savings.
+However, concurrent write operations whose transaction log is less than 4 KB can be batched together by the Amazon DocumentDB database engine in order to optimize I/O consumption.
+Unlike traditional database engines, DocumentDB never pushes modified database pages to the storage layer, resulting in further I/O consumption savings.

 Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.
 For customers with a billing address in Japan, use of AWS is subject to Japanese Consumption Tax.
 Learn more.